alcatrazEscapee/chromatic/jira.md

 ### Game

 - Add tap on pipe input/output to pop up modal tooltips
-- Add an icon on the main menu that indicates you have save data available (in-progress icon)

 ### Website

-- Add some information, lower down on how to play
-- Add some images or other information
-- Make the background... passable?
-Somehow
 - Add a favicon.ico for alcatrazescapee.com somewhere